-- Unintuitive or broken navigation – if the navigation does not work properly, customers will leave the website really quickly.
+- Unintuitive or broken navigation – if the navigation does not work properly, customers will quickly leave the website.

 - Malware on pages – websites these days are constantly being hacked and infected with malware.
-Malware placed on websites then further infects visitor pc’s.
+Malware placed on websites then further infects the visitor’s pc.

 - Out-of-date information.